 We can spontaneously modify our opinions effortlessly and without emotion.
 But if someone tells us that we are wrong, we revolt against the accusation and instantly adopt a defensive attitude.
 We form our convictions lightly, but the instant anyone threatens to snatch them from us, we develop a fierce passion for them.
 Obviously, it is not so much our ideas as it is our self esteem that we fear is in danger…

-Principal #11: Respect others’ opinions.
+Principle 11: Respect others’ opinions.
 Never tell people they are wrong.

 One day, the author was walking his dog off the leash in a park, which was not allowed.
 He came face to face with a mounted policeman who, after a sharp reprimand, told him never to come back.
 A week later, Dale Carnegie came across the same policeman, in the exact same circumstances.
 What did he do?
 He rushed up to the policeman and overwhelmed him with apologies, and reminded him that he had promised to fine him if he did it again.
 The policeman’s reply was mellow, Dale Carnegie insisted that he was at fault, and finally the policeman let him off the hook.

 Because the policeman, like all of us, was only a man; what he wanted was confirmation of his own importance.
-When Dale Carnegie confessed, the only thing left for the policeman to do to maintain his own self esteem was to adopt a magnanimous attitude.
+When Dale Carnegie confessed, the only thing left for the policeman to do to maintain his own self-esteem was to adopt a magnanimous attitude.

 When we know that we deserve a dressing down, isn’t it better to take the initiative bravely and make our mea culpa?
 If we inflict blame on ourselves, isn’t it more acceptable that way than from someone else’s mouth?

-Principal #12: If you are wrong, admit it promptly and energetically.
+Principle 12: If you are wrong, admit it promptly and energetically.

-Aesop, a greek slave from the seventh century BC, has explained the point of this chapter once before:
+Aesop, a Greek slave from the seventh century BC, has explained the point of this chapter once before:

 One day, the wind and the sun were arguing over who was the strongest.
 The wind said: